Energy prices continued to climb around the world as war in the Middle East intensifies. That has scrambled President Trump’s foreign policy strategy.

 Why This Matters

-The escalating conflict in the Middle East has taken a significant turn with Iran's control of the Hormuz Strait, a critical waterway for global oil shipments.
-This development has sent shockwaves through energy markets and global politics, making it a pressing concern for world leaders.
+The escalating conflict in the Middle East has taken a devastating turn with Iran's tightening grip on the Strait of Hormuz, a critical waterway for global oil exports.
+This development has sent shockwaves through international markets, causing energy prices to skyrocket.
 As a result, President Trump's foreign policy strategy is facing unprecedented challenges.

 Coverage Snapshot